-A web page has about two seconds to let visitors know that they’ve come to the right place.
+A webpage has about two seconds to convince visitors that they’ve come to the right place.

 If it fails to do so, your potential client will quickly hit the “back” button on their browser — never to return.

-Too often web copy is written from the company point of view instead your visitor’s point of view.
+Too often web copy is written from the company’s point-of-view, instead of your visitors’ point-of-view.

-If the headline on your page doesn’t instantly make a connection with your prospect, you’re leaving big money on the table.
+If the headline on your page doesn’t instantly connect with your prospect, you’re leaving big money on the table.

 Writing great web copy starts with having great copywriting skills.